If you’ve never created a mindmap you’re in for a treat. It’s a great way to brainstorm, study, be creative or simply organize information.

 Because mindmaps are a brainstorming tool, they have their own set of shortcuts, making it possible for you to draw as fast as your ideas flow.

-You can create a mindmap by opening a mindmaps template.
-Log into your account and choose “create from a template” or go to: File, New and open the mindmap templates folder.
+You can create a mindmap by opening a mindmaps template in Gliffy.
+Log into your account (if you haven't already) and choose “create from a template” or go to: File, New and open the mindmap templates folder.
 When you open your first one, a handy list of keyboard shortcuts will appear.
 Memorize them all and become a mindmapping master!

 1. Start by writing down your main idea.